 I was 21 when we first met so I had no idea what I was getting myself into.
 I don’t believe in regrets.
 However, if I could do it again, this is what I wish I had known beforehand:

 1. You matter!

 One of the reasons why I spent so much time angry at him, after we broke up, is because I wish he had left me alone when I initially denied him in the beginning.
 My intuition knew from the very beginning that he was bad news.
 So, I’m not sure why I gave in.
-I have a theory that it was because when I was younger, my self-esteem wasn’t the best and although I knew that I deserved better, I didn’t my worth.
-I didn’t that my words matter, my body matters, my mind matters... ultimately, I matter.
+I have a theory that it was because when I was younger, my self-esteem wasn’t the best and although I knew that I deserved better, I didn’t know my worth.
+I didn’t know that my words matter, my body matters, my mind matters... ultimately, I matter.
 When you know that you matter in This World, it allows you to keep a distance from people and things that make you feel like you don’t matter.

 2. Be careful who you let into your life.